fangfufu/httpdirfs/README.md

 The performance of the program is excellent, due to the use of curl-multi interface.
 HTTP connections are reused, and HTTP pipelining is used when available.
 I haven't benchmarked it, but I feel this is faster than ``rclone mount``.
 The FUSE component itself also runs in multithreaded mode.

+Furthermore, a permanent cache system has been implemented to cache all the files you have downloaded.
+This is triggered by the ``--cache`` flag

+## BUG
+The permanent cache system seems to have problem when you have randomly seek across the file during the initial download process.
+I am not sure what causes the problem.
+It is probably some sort of concurrency issue.
+The mutexes I set up doesn't seem to help with the problem.

 ## Compilation
 This program was developed under Debian Stretch.
 If you are using the same operating system as me, you need ``libgumbo-dev``, ``libfuse-dev``, ``libssl1.0-dev`` and ``libcurl4-openssl-dev``.